ryco117/distort-server/docs/README.md

 	        - (Optional) `authToken`: string; new string to use as the authorization token.
 Conceptually equivalent to changing a password.
 Cannot be empty
 	    - Action: updates the specified or authorizing account using the defined body parameters, does not change unspecified values
 	    - Return: account object; the details of the modified account after applying changes
+	* **DELETE** - Remove account - *Only root accounts can perform this action*
+	    - Body parameters:
+	        - `accountName`: string; the name of the account to remove.
+Field is required
+	    - Action: removes the specified account as well as their conversations and groups
+        - Return: server-message object; server-message containing a success string
 <a name="peers"></a>
 * **/peers**
 	* **GET** - Fetch peers